MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

    GDB is used to debug applications running on Linux.
 When debugging on a remote system (not WSL) GDB can run in two different modes, which can be selected from the **Debugging Mode** option in the project's **Debugging** property page:

    ![Screenshot of the Visual Studio Linux Console App Property Pages dialog box with Configuration Properties > Debugging selected and Debugging Mode highlighted with G D B selected and highlighted from the dropdown list.](media/vs2019-debugger-settings.png)

    ::: moniker-end

    ::: moniker range="msvc-150"

    GDB is used to debug applications running on Linux.
 GDB can run in two different modes, which can be selected from the **Debugging Mode** option in the project's **Debugging** property page:

    ![Screenshot of the Visual Studio 2017 Linux Console App Property Pages dialog box with Configuration Properties > Debugging selected and Debugging Mode highlighted with G D B selected and highlighted from the dropdown list.](media/vs2017-debugger-settings.png)

    ::: moniker-end

    - In **gdbserver** mode, GDB is run locally, which connects to gdbserver on the remote system.
 To use this, you must provide a local Windows path to GDB under **Debugger Path** in **Visual Studio 2022 version 17.6** and later, or under **GDB Path** in **Visual Studio 2019 version 16.11** and earlier.
-Look [here](https://learn.microsoft.com/en-us/cpp/build/configure-cmake-debugging-sessions?toc=%2Fcpp%2Flinux%2Ftoc.json&bc=%2Fcpp%2F_breadcrumb%2Ftoc.json&view=msvc-170#additional-options-allowed-with-the-gdbserver-configuration-167-or-later) to see where to provide the path to GDB for CMake projects.
+For more information about where to provide the path to GDB for CMake projects, see [Additional options allowed with the gdbserver configuration (16.7 or later)](https://learn.microsoft.com/en-us/cpp/build/configure-cmake-debugging-sessions?toc=%2Fcpp%2Flinux%2Ftoc.json&bc=%2Fcpp%2F_breadcrumb%2Ftoc.json&view=msvc-170#additional-options-allowed-with-the-gdbserver-configuration-167-or-later).

    - In **gdb** mode, the Visual Studio debugger drives GDB on the remote system.
 This is a better option if the local version of GDB isn't compatible with the version installed on the target computer.
 This is the only mode that the Linux Console window supports.

    > [!NOTE]
    > If you are unable to hit breakpoints in gdbserver debugging mode, try gdb mode. gdb must first be [installed](download-install-and-setup-the-linux-development-workload.md) on the remote target.

 1. Select the remote target using the standard **Debug** toolbar in Visual Studio.